Virtual College @ North Seattle Community College

 This self assessment has been created to help you decide if online learning is for you.
 It can serve as an indicator but not as a definitive answer.
 If you have any questions about taking a course online, please contact us.
 We are here to assist you!

-Distance Learning courses require a student to be self motivated and generally it requires three hours of study and work per credit to complete the course successfully.
+North Seattle e-Learning courses require a student to be self motivated and generally it requires three hours of study and work weekly per credit to complete the course successfully (this would mean 15 hours per week for a 5 credit course which may include online discussion, readings as well as time spent doing assignments).
 This time frame is only an estimate and a student may take more or less time per class depending on knowledge or interest.

-Your academic advisor can help you decide whether distance learning is a good option for your personal situation.
+Your academic advisor can help you decide whether e-Learning is a good option for your personal situation.
 Feel free to discuss this option when you plan your quarterly schedule and register.
-Advisors can be reached at (206) 527-3658 or by emailing AdvisorNorth@sccd.ctc.edu.
-The Distance Learning Office can be reached by phone (206) 527-3738 -- or visit us in our office, CC1443.
-Our email address is: distance@sccd.ctc.edu.
+Advisors can be reached at (206) 934-3658 or by emailing [email protected].
+The e-Learning office can be reached by phone (206) 934-3738 -- or visit us in our office, LB2237 (one door south of the library).
+Our email address is: [email protected].
+Emails or messages sent after 5PM will be answered the next business day.